TC15 Structural Integrity of AdditiveLY Manufactured Components

 ESIS TC15 will shed light on the basic physical phenomena of fatigue and fracture of AM materials and develop effective criteria for the design of unprecedented high performing components for next generation automotive, aerospace and biomedical applications.

-A series of events will be organized including a dedicate biannual conference (ESIAM) and special symposia in the main ESIS conferences.
+A series of events will be organized including a dedicate biannual conference (ESIAM) and special symposia in the main ESIS and ICF conferences.

 Some joint events will be organized together with ASTM.